kompakt/godisko-release-batch/readme.md

 ## Description

 This package represents a batch structure as exported by Godisko.
 Godisko is a legacy system for metadata and media management.
-This structure is specific to Kompakt but might serve as an example to implement your own packshot definition on top of [Mediameister](http://github.com/kompakt/mediameister).
+This structure might serve as an example to implement your own packshot definition on top of [Mediameister](http://github.com/kompakt/mediameister).
 This package implements the following structure:

     + packshot-dir
         + meta.XML